Philippines

 Response Arrangements

-The Philippine Coast Guard (PCG) is the responsible agency for preventing and controlling pollution in the country's territorial waters.
-The Marine Environmental Protection Command (MEPCOM), a unit of the PCG, is the point of contact for oil spill response operations and comprises the National Operations Center for Oil Pollution (NOCOP).
-The NOCOP Commander serves as the national on-scene commander and is able to request assistance from other government, private and military sources.
-In addition to the NOCOP, there are eight Marine Environment Protection Offices under the control of the eight Coast Guard districts.
+The PCG, under the Republic Act (RA) 9993, is the lead national authority for preventing and controlling oil and hazardous noxious substance (HNS) pollution in the country's territorial waters.
+The Marine Environmental Protection Command (MEPCOM), a unit of the PCG, is the point of contact for oil spill response operations and manages the National Operations Center for Oil Pollution (NOCOP), which supports incident management and mobilisation of resources.
+The NOCOP Commander serves as the national on-scene commander and can request assistance from other government, private and military sources.

-Oil impacting the coastline is cleaned by personnel under the jurisdiction of the Coast Guard with assistance from the Department of Environment and Natural Resources.
+Oil impacting the coastline is cleaned by either personnel contracted by the spiller under the jurisdiction of the Coast Guard, or, in the absence of this, the Coast Guard Shoreline Response Teams themselves with assistance from the DENR.
+However, the PCG are not empowered to directly instruct the DENR.

 Response Policy

-The policy for combating spills at sea is limited by the lack of suitable resources.
-Any floating oil would be monitored and defensive booming would be used to protect any threatened coastal resources.
-Dispersant spraying is an option but is, however, limited by several criteria such as proximity of the spill location to sensitive resources.
-Authorisation must first be gained from the director of the NOCOP to use dispersants and those used must first be accredited.
-Waste disposal options are incorporated into the NOSCP.
+Dispersant spraying is an option but is limited by several criteria including the proximity of the spilled oil to sensitive resources.
+Authorisation must be gained from the director of the NOCOP to use dispersants and the products must first be accredited.

 Equipment